ShawMerlin/Xbox-360-Corona-4GB-NAND-Extension-QSB/README.md

 Product is Licensed but can be used free for Commerical Use.
 Just please don't make changes to the Gerber Files. https://www.gnu.org/licenses/gpl-3.0.txt

+Change Log
+2/25/2022 - Moved the C up to the top with Green.
+Changed Geek Island Logo